kiart-tantasi/league-of-legends-app/README.md

 # Roadmap

+- User data stored in MongoDB (might change to other database in the future)
 - Search suggestion
 - Graph of damage done and recieved (mvp)
-- Migrate React to Nextjs and deployment from EC2 to Vercel
+- Migrate React to Nextjs and deployment from EC2 to Vercel + CSRF token
-- CSRF token

 # Environment variables